eBPF security observability with Cilium Tetragon

 ```bash theme={"system"}

-# Run a simple command that will trigger exec events
+# Run a simple command that triggers exec events

 kubectl exec -n kube-system -it deployment/coredns -- /bin/sh -c "ls"